Switcheo/NeoModules/README.md

 ## RPC client

+NeoModules first package is the RPC client.
+This very helpful for projects that need to request info to official nodes, and do not want to waste time on creating a client.
+It's support all available rpc calls, with DTO's.

 Develop with decoupling in mind to make maintenance and new RPC methods implemented more quickly:

 * Client base and RPC client implementation - NeoModules.JsonRpc.Client project